bbauska/W3Cx-5of5/README.md

 <h4>Example #4: detect a mousemove and get the mouse position relative to the element that fired the event</h4>

-Here is a first version that does not work well due to a naive use of clientX/PageX and clientY/pageY mouse event properties:
+<p>Here is a first version that does not work well due to a naive use of
+clientX/PageX and clientY/pageY mouse event properties:</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 212.
 (10) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">